All couples have different libidos, sexual preferences, and kinks. This makes it fun, and sometimes challenging, to find a rhythm that works.

-So the answer to the question is sex good for relationships lies in an affirmative.
+So the answer to the question is sex good for relationships lies in the affirmative.

-One of the easiest tips to follow on how to have healthy sex is feeling safe, confident, and loved as all the contributing factors to having a fantastic sexual relationship.
+Having a healthy sexual relationship involves more than being intimate frequently or reaching orgasm.
+One of the easiest tips to follow on how to have healthy sex is feeling safe, confident, and loved.

 Finding the perfect emotional and physical balance with your spouse is a reason to celebrate.
 After all, it isn’t easy to find someone who satisfies your every desire in and out of the bedroom.